Frequently asked questions

 We don't have a front of house manager; is this okay?

-Every show needs to provide a Front-of-House Manager to collect tickets at the door and remain in the theatre to guide any latecomers to their seats and deal with any issues in the audience.
-Where large audiences are expected, we will assist with this role if required.
+Every show needs to provide a Front-of-House Manager to remain in the theatre to guide any latecomers to their seats and deal with any issues in the audience which happen during the performance.
 At the technical rehearsal we will ask who your FoH Manager is, and explain to him or her what they need to do.

 Can we hand out food or drink to our audience as a publicity gimmick?